-Your emotional health also plays a big role in peoples’ quality of life.
+Your emotional health also plays a big role in your quality of life.

 When taking different factors into account, what professional career path would give you the greatest satisfaction and sense of accomplishment?

 When asked to list all the things that make teaching satisfying from day-to-day, over half the reasons listed related to student interactions.
-These included teacher’s interactions with students, between student interactions, when students light up with understanding and watching long term growth.
+These included teacher – student interactions, student – student interactions, when students light up with understanding and watching students’ long term growth.